Put a fun twist on a Thanksgiving classic! Chocolate Coconut Pecan Pie Brownies

 Turns out pecan pie and chocolate is a perfect match.
 I used a dark chocolate brownie mix and it was perfect.

 Mix the brownie mix according to the directions on the box.
-While that is cooking you make the topping.
+Pop the brownies into the oven, and while they are baking, make the topping.

-Taking the brownies out of the oven just before they are done, you pour the pecan and coconut mixture over the top and then pop the pan back in the oven to finish baking.
+Take the brownies out of the oven just before they are done, pour the pecan and coconut mixture over the top, and then put the pan back in the oven to finish baking.

-Let everything cool and then slice and serve.
-It’s extra delicious with a scoop of vanilla ice cream.
+Once the brownies have finished baking, take them out of the oven, let everything cool, and then slice and serve.
+It’s extra delicious with a scoop of vanilla ice cream!

 - 1 box Brownie mix, plus ingredients listed on the box (must make a 13"x9" pan)